-- 1. Turn the computer over so that the bottom faces up. - 2.
+- 1. Turn off the computer, unplug the AC adapter and remove the battery. - 2.
+Turn the computer over so that the bottom faces up. - 3.
 Using a screwdriver, remove the screw that holds the memory-module compartment door in place.

-3. Grasp the edge of the door and pull the door off the chassis.
+4. Grasp the edge of the door and pull the door off the chassis.